-- Do not allow the retractor to roll up the seatbelt so quickly.
-Otherwise, the metal tongue plates may hit against the trim, resulting in damaged trim. - Have the seatbelt fully rolled up so that the tongue plates may be neatly stored.
+• Do not allow the retractor to roll up the seatbelt too quickly.
+Otherwise, the metal tongue plates may hit against the trim, resulting in damaged trim.

+• Have the seatbelt fully rolled up so that the tongue plates are neatly stored.
 A hanging tongue plate can swing and hit against the trim during driving, causing damage to the trim.

-1. Insert a key or other hard pointed object into the slot in the smaller buckle on the right-hand side and push it in, and the smaller tongue plate will be disconnected from the buckle.
+1. Insert a key or other hard pointed object into the slot in the connector (buckle) on the right-hand side and push it in, and the connector (tongue) plate will disconnect from the buckle.

 2. Allow the retractor to roll up the belt.
 You should hold the webbing end and guide it back into the retractor while it is rolling up.
-Neatly store the tongue plates in the recess in the retractor neatly and then insert the smaller tongue plate into the slot located at the front of the recess.
+Neatly store the tongue plates in the recess in the retractor and then insert the connector (tongue) plate into the slot located at the front of the recess.